Emma-Gairin/RadarOmics/README.md

 *Note that samples are columns, genes are rows.*

 - Sample information with columns "sample", "group", and other information.
-One radar plot per "group" (unless other grouping is specified using _radar_grouping_ in **plot_radar()**) will be generated.
+One radar chart per "group" (unless other grouping is specified using _radar_grouping_ in **plot_radar()**) will be generated.
 ```r
 head(data_input$sample_meta)
 ```